CumulusNetworks/docs/content/cumulus-netq-42/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-LLDP-Service.md

 ### View the Distribution of Nodes, Alarms, and Sessions

 It is useful to know the number of network nodes running the LLDP protocol over a period of time and the number of established sessions on a given node, as it gives you insight into the amount of traffic associated with and breadth of use of the protocol.
-Additionally, if there are a large number of alarms, it is worth investigating either the service or particular devices.
+Additionally, if there are many alarms, it is worth investigating either the service or particular devices.

-Nodes which have a large number of unestablished sessions might have a misconfiguration or is experiencing communication issues.
+Nodes which have a large number of unestablished sessions might have a misconfiguration or are experiencing communication issues.
 This is visible with the NetQ UI.

 {{<tabs "TabID178" >}}